-Shining Mountain welcomes foreign students on both an exchange (non-paying) and a non-exchange (tuition paying) basis from Waldorf and non-Waldorf schools around the world during the student’s High School years.
+Shining Mountain welcomes international students on both an exchange (non-paying) and a non-exchange (tuition paying) basis from Waldorf and non-Waldorf schools around the world during the student’s High School years.
 The length of the visit or exchange is from one semester to multiple years.
 Please apply 8-10 months prior to the semester or year in which you are interested.

 INTERNATIONAL (NON-PAYING) EXCHANGES